2022–23 Western Carolina Catamounts men's basketball team

 The 2022–23 Western Carolina Catamounts men's basketball team represented Western Carolina University in the 2022–23 NCAA Division I men's basketball season.
 The Catamounts, led by second-year head coach Justin Gray, played their home games at the Ramsey Center in Cullowhee, North Carolina, as members of the Southern Conference.
+They finished the season 17–14, 10–8 in SoCon play to finish in fourth place.
+In the SoCon tournament, they defeated East Tennessee in the quarterfinals before narrowly losing in overtime to Furman in the semifinal round.
+The Catamounts were invited to the CBI tournament, where they were defeated by eventual champions Charlotte in the first round.

 Previous season

 The Catamounts finished the 2021–22 season 11–21, 5–13 in SoCon play to finish in last place.
 In the SoCon tournament, they were defeated by Mercer in the first round.